%20(29).png)

 Tipping can be one of the more confusing parts of wedding planning.
-It’s a question couples ask often: “Who are we supposed to tip?
+It’s a question couples often ask: “Who are we supposed to tip?
 And how much?”

 The short answer?
 Tipping is never expected—but always appreciated.
-It’s a way to say thank you when a vendor has gone above and beyond.
-But unlike dining at a restaurant or booking a haircut, tipping in the wedding industry doesn’t follow a single standard.
+It’s a way to say thank you when a vendor has gone above and beyond and to show your appreciation for their services.

 If you’ve been following the Marryment Planning Guide or tuning into 52 ‘Til I Do, you’ve likely heard us suggest setting aside 5-10% of your total budget for gratuities.

-In this post, we’ll walk through common tipping amounts, help you understand where gratuity might already be included, and give you practical advice on how to manage tips on the day of your wedding.
+In this post, we’ll walk through common tipping protocols and standards and give you practical advice on how to forecast and manage your vendor tips.

 Tipping should reflect your personal feelings about the service you received.
 There is no required formula.
 These guidelines are based on industry norms and real experience, but you are never obligated to tip outside of what feels right to you.